 SIG has conducted rigorous research, employing novel intervention approaches to address these co-occurring problems, and using state-of-the-art research designs and analytic methods.
 SIG and its affiliates are currently conducting research in the United States, Central Asia, and Malaysia.

-Since 1990, SIG has primarily focused on intervention and prevention research on HIV, substance abuse, IPV and trauma for vulnerable populations (Sexual Minorities, People involved in Criminal Justice Settings, etc).
-To this day, SIG continues to conduct rigorous research, employing […]
+SIG has primarily focused on intervention and prevention research on HIV, substance abuse, IPV and trauma for vulnerable populations (sexual minorities, people involved in criminal justice settings, etc.).

-For almost 25 years, The Social Intervention Group has been committed to creating sustainable solution improving health and well-being for the most vulnerable populations in the greater New York City area.
-Currently SIG is engaged in two projects PACT and Connect […]
+For almost 25 years, SIG has been committed to creating sustainable solutions for improving health and well-being for the most vulnerable populations in the greater New York City area.
+SIG is currently engaged in two projects, PACT and Connect n’ […]

-WINGS (Women Initiating New Goals for Safety) Funded by: National Institute on Drug Abuse 2011-2013 Project WINGS is the first clinical trial to develop and test a multimedia computerized intimate partner violence (IPV) screening, and referral service tool among drug-involved […]
+WINGS (2011-2013) Women Initiating New Goals for Safety Funded by: National Institute on Drug Abuse Project WINGS was the first clinical trial to develop and test a multimedia computerized intimate partner violence (IPV) screening, and referral service tool among drug-involved […]